ok-at-github/Apache-Royale-Try-it-now/README.md

     npm install uuid

 # 2. Clone server/server.js from this repo to your local machine
+Search for
+    const sdkPath
-Search for const sdkPath and point it to your local Royale jsonly SDK
+in server.js and point it to your local "Royale jsonly SDK"

 # 3. Start Restify server